devckla/hacktoberfest-kla-2019/README.md

 https://github.com/Jadamoureen

 >Jada Moureen
+>Moureen

 ### opensource

-Opensource is the way to go fellow devs....
+Opensource is the way to go fellow devs...

 The term *_"open source"_* refers to something people can modify and share because its design is publicly accessible.